RedisGrafana/RedisGrafana/README.md

 ![Redis plugins for Grafana](docs/images/redis-table.png)

 Redis Data Source can connect to any Redis database On-Premises and in the Cloud.
-The Redis plugins for Grafana ecosystem build on top of the Redis Data Source.

 ## Requirements